 Now, Majel Dixon said she is concerned by the conversation around reproductive health and how it impacts young women.
 She doesn’t approve of the medicalization of childbirth—requiring women to only deliver their children from Western physicians in hospitals, far from the midwives and healers that were involved before.
 And she doesn’t support the emphasis on birth control in her community as the only way to have a sexual relationship, especially given the dwindling population, and her cultural views on children.
 “For us, every child is a gift,” she said.

 It’s clear that in many ways, Indigenous women have been left out of mainstream reproductive health conversations around contraception and abortion, building on a history in which they were left out of suffrage movements in the 20th century.
-“In both countries [the U.S. and Canada], the conversation has been focused on these specific rights because of the centering of white middle class women,” said Holly McKenzie, a researcher in Interdisciplinary Studies at the University of British Columbia, who studies reproductive rights and the Musqueam Nation.
+“In both countries [the U.S. and Canada], the conversation has been focused on these specific rights because of the centering of white middle class women,” said Holly McKenzie, a researcher in Interdisciplinary Studies at the University of British Columbia.

-While the Indian Health Service and the First Nations Health Authority continue to remain chronically underfunded, medical providers still push invasive forms of birth control on this community, McKenzie said.
+While the Indian Health Service and the First Nations Health Authority continue to remain chronically underfunded, medical providers still push invasive forms of birth control on this community.
 Doctors tell women to get long-acting IUDs and implants, while they tell white women to get birth control pills.
 [The Indian Health Services did not respond to requests for comment.]

-This push remains in stark comparison to the services that native women have access to, and health systems in which they are chronically lacking in prenatal support, birthing facilities, and healthy birth outcomes.
+This remains in stark comparison to the services that Indigenous women have access to, and health systems in which they are chronically lacking in prenatal support, birthing facilities, and healthy birth outcomes.

 Recently, she even went to the doctor for the first time, after a friend who is a nurse convinced her that it would be okay.